planet-nine-app/planet-nine/FOSSialism.md

 # FOSSialism

-The following concerns a set of free, open source repos and services, which are self-hostable, and deployed for use by everyone.
+The following concerns free software.
+To be more specific, a set of free, open source repos and services, which are self-hostable, and deployed for use by everyone.
 It is very much all a work in progress.

 I had these grand plans to have this awesome write up of all this stuff, and how it’s gonna change the world, but I ran out of time.